PoonLab/courses/GradPythonCourse/Readings/SequenceData.md

 # Genetic sequence data

 Bioinformatics is historically closely associated with the development of genetic sequencing technology.
+Genetic sequences like nucleotides and proteins are structured data because the position of a residue is meaningful.
+We can't reduce a nucleotide sequence down to the numbers of A's and retain the same amount of information.
+Because these are structured data, it is usually not meaningful to represent sequences as tabular data.
+It's possible, but then there's the temptation to rearrange columns.
+If we restrict our representation of genetic sequences to single characters, then we don't need to worry about delimiters and can use more compact data formats.
+We'll start with how nucleotides and amino acids are mapped to single characters before we talk about how this information is structured into some common sequence data formats.

 ## Sequence data formats